dougsweetser/Q/docs/EM/derive_Euler-Lagrange.md

 QED

-There are so many partial differential equations when using Euler-Lagrange, people with thin you are brilliant.
+There are so many partial differential equations when using Euler-Lagrange, people with think you are brilliant.

 ![](../images/EM/derive_Euler-Lagrange/details.png)